Do you know what’s the second biggest problem I see among the small business owners I work with?

 According to Bloomberg writer Karen Klein bad hires are costly, and they can sidetrack your company’s growth.

-I know I wrote on this before but it keeps coming back so in this post I really want to give you some specific strategies you can apply the next time you hire.
+I know I wrote about hiring right before but the subject keeps coming up among my clients and always at the time of firing wrong.
+So in this post, I really want to give you some specific strategies you can use the next time you have to hire an employee.

 Now, I bet your big question is “Where do I begin when I want to hire right?”

 Not bad...But a much better question is “When do I begin learning how to hire right?”

-It's the best time for you not only because I'm about to show you how, but you can implement the strategies BEFORE you hire your next employee.
+That's because I'm about to give you 8 strategies you can start working on right now.
+BEFORE you hire your next employee.
 How cool is that?

 1 - Acknowledge that size does matter

 I know you know that all businesses are NOT created equal.

 But did you know that approaches, strategies and systems that work for big business or corporations will not always work for your small business?

 This is even truer when you are hiring.

 Big businesses will have a single department, sometimes bigger than your whole business, responsible for hiring the right people for their businesses.

-Before you allow your little heart to bleed with envy, they often end up with misfits but they have the money to throw them out and start over.
+Before you allow your little heart to bleed with envy, let me warn you, they often end up with serious misfits.
+The advantage is, they have the money to ease them out and start all over again.

 They also have budget sizes that you don’t, a selection pool that is bigger than yours and they can offer attractive salaries and enticing perks that you can’t.

-You, on the other hand, depend on getting the word out among family and friends that you’re looking for (SWS) Super Woman Sister or (SMB) Super Man’s Brother to help you grow your business.
+You, on the other hand, depend on getting the word out among family and friends.
+They are expected to find you a Super Woman or a Super Man to help you grow your business.

-At the end of the day, this person will end up working closely with you because of the sheer smallness of your business.
+And don't forget, this person will end up working very closely with you because of the sheer "smallness" of your business.

 For the time being, let's agree that your business model is simply how you plan to make money with your business idea.